ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/yaml-fundamentals/advanced-yaml-features.md

+---
+description: Discover advanced YAML features in our guide, including multiline strings, anchors, and aliases.
+Unlock powerful techniques for enhancing your YAML files.
+---

 # Advanced Features in YAML

 Now that we're familiar with the basics of YAML, let's explore some advanced features like multiline strings, anchors and aliases, etc.